What Is a Duvet & How To Choose The Right Duvet Insert

 A duvet cover is a protective layer for a duvet.
 It consists of two pieces of thin material sewn together with an opening at one end for inserting a duvet.
 They are easy to remove, store, and wash by machine.

-Duvet inserts may move around inside a basic duvet cover.
+One common frustration with duvet inserts is their potential to move around inside a basic duvet cover.
 You can avoid this by holding a duvet in place with clips or ties.
-Purple’s PerfectStay™ Duvet Cover comes with soft velcro, which attaches easily to the Purple TempBalance™ Duvet and is less rigid than standard clips.
+Purple’s PerfectStay™ Duvet Cover Set comes with soft Velcro, which attaches easily to the Purple TempBalance™ Duvet and is less rigid than standard clips.

-A duvet insert is a stuffed textile that goes inside a duvet cover.
-Duvet inserts are sometimes called “down comforters” in America.
+A duvet is a plush, stuffed type of blanket that goes inside a duvet cover.
+Duvet inserts are sometimes called “down comforters.”

 Purple’s TempBalance™ Duvet uses a hypoallergenic down alternative.
 You can sleep comfortably all year round with this temperature-regulating duvet.
 Our quilted design keeps the duvet filling in place, so the typical annoyance of duvet movement is not a concern.